openmainframeproject/zvm-community-tools/CONTRIBUTING.md

 * A [Developer Certificate of Origin signoff].
 * Submitted to the project as a pull request.

-PROJECT NAME is licensed under the [LICENSE NAME](LICENSE.md) license.
+z/VM Community Tools is licensed under the Apache License 2.0 (LICENSE.md).
 Contributions should abide by that standard license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.